Dynamics of Modular Matings: Geodesics

 \subsection{Minkowski's `question mark' map}

-In Definition \ref{inf} above we associated continued fraction expressions representing real numbers $x^-(S)$ and $x^+(S)$ to each marked bi-infinite sequence $S$ of `$\alpha$'s and `$\beta$'s.
-Equally well we may associate binary expressions representing real numbers in the interval $[0,1]$ to the sequences $n_0,n_1,n_2,\ldots$ and $m_0,m_1,m_2,\ldots$ which code $S$, now with the symbols `$1$' and `$0$' corresponding to `$\alpha$' and `$\beta$' respectively.
-Indeed the correspondence between real numbers expressed as continued fractions, and real numbers in the interval $[0,1]$ expressed in binary, is at the heart of the existence of matings between $PSL(2,{\mathbb Z})$ and quadratic polynomials \cite{BP}.
-The key is Minkowski's `question mark' map \cite{Mi} p171-172.
+In the preceding subsection we associated continued fraction expressions representing real numbers $x^-(S)$ and $x^+(S)$ to each marked bi-infinite sequence $S$ of `$\alpha$'s and `$\beta$'s.
+Equally, we may associate binary expressions representing real numbers in the interval $[0,1]$ to the sequences $n_0,n_1,n_2,\ldots$ and $m_0,m_1,m_2,\ldots$ which code $S$, now with the symbols `$1$' and `$0$' corresponding to `$\alpha$' and `$\beta$' respectively.
+Indeed the correspondence between real numbers expressed as continued fractions, and real numbers in the interval $[0,1]$ expressed in binary, is at the heart of the existence of matings between $PSL(2,{\mathbb Z})$ and quadratic polynomials in \cite{BP}.
+The key is Minkowski's `question mark' map (see \cite{Mi} p171-172).\\

 Minkowski's map is a homeomorphism from the unit interval $(0,1)\subset {\mathbb R}$ to itself.
-We consider the following slightly modified version, which is a homeomorphism from $(0,\infty)={\mathbb R}^{>0}$ to the unit interval:
+We consider the following slightly modified version (which we denote by `?' as did Minkowski his map).
+Our map is the homeomorphism from $(0,\infty)={\mathbb R}^{>0}$ to the unit interval:

 where on the left hand side is a continued fraction expression and on the right-hand side is a binary expression.
 Given any point $x^{-}(S)\in {\mathbb R}^{<0}$ the point $?(-x^{-}(S))\in [0,1]$ is the real number which has the binary expression $0.t_0t_1t_2\ldots$ where each $t_j$, $j\ge 0$ is $0$ or $1$ according to whether $g_j$ is $\beta$ or $\alpha$ in the bi-infinite word $S$.
 The bijection